trombik/ESP32-CAM_Interval/README.md

 * The bus width is 4 bit (slightly faster access) instead of 1 bit
 * The microSD card will use the `GPIO4`, `GPIO12`, `GPIO13` data lines (you
   cannot use the pins for other purpose)
+* The onboard LED flashlight blinks when accessing SD card

 The flag should not be defined in most cases.